paf31/purescript-thermite/docs/Thermite.md

 ## Module Thermite

-Themite provides a simple model-view-action abstraction on top of `purescript-react`:
+Thermite provides a simple model-view-action abstraction on top of `purescript-react`:

 - A `Spec` defines a `state` type which acts as the _model_.
 - The `Spec` also defines an `action` type which acts as the set of _actions_.